mario-bermonti/mario-bermonti.github.io/_pages/index.md

     alt: "Interest in Coding"
     title: "Coding & Research software"
     excerpt:
-        "I develop software tools to improve and simplify research on my topics of interest."
+        "I develop easy to use and adapt software tools to improve and simplify research on cognition and learning."
 ---

 ## Welcome to my website!